China

 As a responsible major power, China consistently and actively fulfills its international non-proliferation obligations, He added.

 On February 24, China added 20 Japanese entities, including Mitsubishi Heavy Industries Shipbuilding Co., to an export control list.
-Export operators are prohibited from exporting dual-use items to the listed entities, which are involved in enhancing Japan's military capabilities.
+Export operators are prohibited from exporting dual-use items to the listed entities that are involved in enhancing Japan's military capabilities.
 Overseas organizations and individuals are prohibited from transferring or providing dual-use items originating in China to the entities.
 Any related activities currently underway shall be halted immediately, according to an announcement released by the ministry.

 (With input from Xinhua)